sumon0002001/Booking-app-backend/README.md

 [![hire-badge](https://img.shields.io/badge/Consult%20/%20Hire%20Shabab-Click%20to%20Contact-brightgreen)](mailto:shababsaifi@gmail.com) [![Twitter Follow](https://img.shields.io/twitter/follow/shabab_ali?label=Follow%20Shabab%20on%20Twitter&style=social)](https://twitter.com/shabab_ali)

-# ABC Hospital - Book appointment with doctor.
+# Dhaka Hospital - Book appointment with doctor.

 > In this project, I developed backend APIs for a hospital to book an appointment with doctor.
-See frontend project [here](https://github.com/alishabab/appointment-booking-frontend)
+See frontend project [here]()
 > User can send a post request to signup and login.
 > Logged in user is assigned a json web token for authentication/authorization.
 > Only authorized users can see the doctors and book an appointment.